surfcx/tripsync/privacy-policy.md

 By using TripSync you agree to the practices described in this Policy.
 If you do not agree, please do not use the Service.

-> ⚠️ **PLACEHOLDERS to fill in before publishing:** developer legal name and jurisdiction (e.g. "California, USA").
-Search this document for `[FILL IN]` markers.

 ---

 ## 1. Who we are

-TripSync is operated by **[FILL IN: legal entity or developer name]** ("we").
+TripSync is operated by **Vertaal** ("we").
 TripSync is a school field trip coordination app that helps trip organizers, chaperones, and parents communicate and share updates during a school field trip.

-For privacy questions, contact us at **support@tripsync.app**.
+For privacy questions, contact us at **neelagiri@outlook.com**.

 ---